 The latest changes to Flexible Packaging guidelines are here but here’s a quick summary:

 OPRL is amending its Labelling Rules to include polypropylene (PP) films from 1 January 2022.
 This move will bring PP flexible packaging into line with PE films, significantly broadening the range of soft packaging consumers can recycle in front of the store.
 Work is in hand to establish the availability of processing capacity and functioning markets for metallised crisp, snack and chocolate wrappers, also covered by some of the new in-store collections networks, in the hope that these too can be labelled as recyclable in the near future.

 Major retailers and specialist chains in the UK do follow the OPRL guidelines, so if you are a brand owner wanting to be listed in their stores, you would certainly seek to align your packaging needs to their requirements wherever possible.

 Law Print has helped a large number of customers transitioning to more sustainable packaging in the last 2 years and the retailers’ preference is currently given to plastic mono material packaging solutions, such as PE/PE laminated bags and pouches or BOPP woven bags, which are fully recyclable.
 With our Ready2Recycle range, we aim to contribute to a more circular economony by protecting your products the most, using ressources the least.

+Need more advice on plastic packaging terminology?
+We can help.
 If your brand is looking to invest in quality packaging, we will guide you through the entire print process.
 Providing recommendations along the way to improve efficiency, reduce costs and add untold value to the end product.